aniketmaithani/know-your-representative/docs/backend/server_config.md

 ### Heroku

-Run these commands to deploy this project on Heroku (substitue all references of `<heroku-app-name>` with the name your heroku application.)
+Run these commands to deploy this project on Heroku

 ```
 heroku create --ssh-git know-your-representative